|Monday 9th June 2014|

 Eyeballing him at the two furlong pole, O’Brien got busy on Australia and whilst Andrea Atzeni was offering a power-packed ride himself on board the Roger Varian-trained Kingston Hill, it was the Irish raider who just edged clear as they ventured into the final furlong and O’Brien kept his raider up to the task, and whilst he edged down the camber late on he stayed comfortably in front to win by one-and-a-quarter lengths.

 It may not have been as visually impressive as some Derby wins in the past but the front pair had pulled well clear of Romsdal in third place to suggest that they both could be destined for big things over 12 furlongs as the season progresses and they could lock horns again in the Irish Derby on June 28th in what should be another enthralling duel.

-Unsurprisingly, Paddy Power have installed Australia as the 4/7 in that race, but Kingston Hill showed that he can at least fight it out with the O’Brien-trained superstar and if the heavens were to open then the mudlover Kingston Hill will be quietly fancied to turn the tables and he is 3/1 with the same firm to land Irish Classic glory at the end of the month.
+Unsurprisingly, Coral have installed Australia as the 4/7 in that race, but Kingston Hill showed that he can at least fight it out with the O’Brien-trained superstar and if the heavens were to open then the mudlover Kingston Hill will be quietly fancied to turn the tables and he is 3/1 with the same firm to land Irish Classic glory at the end of the month.